 This is one of those new modern hotels.
 Concrete and glass.
 The windows donít open.
 If you want cool you just turn up the air conditioning.
 You canít lean out and smell the smells and hear the sounds of voices.
 Or laughter.
 Or even arguing, as Italians are wont to do.
 Iíd prefer older hotels with open windows and wood and worn stone and smells and real people in them but I donít think a single woman could seek them out.
 I can see a ship out there in the dark on the Adriatic, lights steady and unblinking, heading north along a flat sea, toward Venezia, as Shawna calls it, and farther off, somewhere, another warning flash of lightning.

 I feel a strange excitement tonight.
 Something is different.
 I canít explain what it is.
 The words elude me, dear Friend.
 Except to comment that there IS a day beyond tomorrow.
 I guess Iíll head up to Venice.
 The train goes right there from here.
 To see the steaming canals and sweating tourists.
 And the Piazza San Marco.

 Perhaps not.
 Perhaps I wonít.
 Perhaps Iíll go somewhere else.

 |© 1990 - 2015 - Dahlia|

-A young widow traveling alone in Northern Italy meets a lesbian writer, faces death, falls in love and discovers herself.
-The Dear Diary account of Therťse is a love story - about a woman's struggle against her inner turmoil and her feelings for another woman while plunging into adventure and danger.
-The story of Therťse and Shawna is fun, adventurous, brave, poignant, and eventually satisfying and inspirational.
+A young widow traveling alone in Northern Italy meets a woman writer, faces death, falls in love and discovers herself.
+The Dear Diary account of Therťse is a love story - about her struggle against inner turmoil and her feelings for another woman while plunging into adventure and danger.
+The story of Therťse and Shawna is fun, adventurous, sexy, brave, poignant, and eventually satisfying and inspirational.

 All writing and photography © Dahlia - © RC Westerholm